jfallmann/MONSDA/docs/source/workflows.rst

 FETCH -> Download from SRA

-BASECALL -> Call bases from FAST5
+BASECALL -> Call bases from FAST5 or POD5

 QC -> Quality Control of FASTQ/BAM files